-SWMPC Staff will continue to educate committee members on the new research and information being presented from FHWA, EPA, and others regarding climate, air quality, and water quality.
-Key
+Educate committee members on new research and information being presented from FHWA, EPA, and others regarding climate, air quality, and water quality.
+Key objectives will be to include recent research and best practices into the NATS planning process.
+SWMPC will be particularly focused on implementation of the new air quality standard for ozone.